jonathanaduong/CSE15L-Lab-Reports/lab-report-2-week-4.md

 ![codeChange#2](Images/codeChangeDiffTwo.PNG)

 * The second bug occurred when there were no parentheses after the brackets at all.
-The symptom of this failure-inducing input can be seen in the output below:
+The failure-inducing input and it's resulting symptom can be seen below:

 ```
+$ javac MarkdownParse.java
+$ java MarkdownParse breaking-file.md

 Exception in thread "main" java.lang.StringIndexOutOfBoundsException: begin 0, end -1, length 33
         at java.base/java.lang.String.checkBoundsBeginEnd(String.java:3756)
         at java.base/java.lang.String.substring(String.java:1902)